dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 {% prettify dart %}
 abstract class Matcher {
-  /** This does the matching of the actual vs expected values. */ bool matches(item, Map matchState);
+  /// This does the matching of the actual vs expected values. bool matches(item, Map matchState);
-  /** This builds a textual description of the matcher. */ Description describe(Description description);
+  /// This builds a textual description of the matcher.
+  Description describe(Description description);
-  /**This builds a textual description of a specific mismatch. */ Description describeMismatch(item, Description mismatchDescription,
+  /// This builds a textual description of a specific mismatch.
+  Description describeMismatch(item, Description mismatchDescription,
       MatchState matchState, bool verbose) => mismatchDescription;
 }